 The faculty place strong emphasis on mentoring graduate students in their research, teaching, and professionalization.
 In addition to completing a set of basic requirements, students are also given the flexibility to develop their own specialized scholarly interests.
 They are provided with generous financial support, extensive teacher training, and resources for professional development.

-Job placement The department has an excellent record of postgraduate job placement.
-In recent years, it has placed some of its PhD graduates in tenure-track or lecturer positions at such institutions as Brigham Young University, Dickinson College, Grinnell College, University of Hawaii at Manoa, Indiana University, University of Kansas, Middlebury College, University of Montana, University of New Mexico, University of Pittsburgh, University of Toronto, University of Washington, College of William and Mary, University of Wisconsin, and Union College.
-The department is also committed to providing the resources for graduate students to prepare for careers outside of academia, should they desire.
+SEELC has an excellent record of postgraduate job placement in academia, but is also committed to providing the resources for graduate students to prepare for careers outside of academia, should they desire.
 We offer workshops on non-university careers and encourage students to earn certificates in translation, education, and other areas.
 Several graduates have chosen careers in editing, government, secondary school teaching, and translation work.

 The department works closely with the Center for Slavic and East European Studies, which awards a limited number of Title VI Foreign Language and Area Studies (FLAS) fellowships for language study.
-FLAS fellowships are available for advanced Russian study and for intermediate and advanced study of other Slavic languages.
+FLAS fellowships are available for advanced Russian study and for intermediate and advanced study of other Slavic/East European languages.